Cervator/Cervator.github.io/_posts/2026-04-01-bifrost-first-contact.md

 ## How

 The "ridiculously ambitious idea" I teased back in February was Bifrost: a protocol for connecting game worlds, inspired by the mythical rainbow bridge between realms in Norse Mythology.
-It had been [sitting on a shelf for years](/4th-day-of-Xmas) because — honestly — it was too much work for a hobby project running on volunteer time.
+It had been [sitting on a shelf for years](/4th-day-of-Xmas) because — honestly — it was too much work for a hobby project running on volunteer time, and there were plenty of higher priority needs.

 What changed?
 The rise of the AI era and [GDD](https://siliconsaga.github.io/yggdrasil/gdd/).

 The entire Bifrost implementation — Nakama deployment, engine subsystems in both games, integration tests, config systems, chat UI, item linking, the inventory "Beam In/Out" buttons — was built across four sessions.
-A couple sessions were 3-4 hours running 3 different projects via Claude on 3 different computers in parallel.
+A couple sessions were 3-4 hours running 3 different projects via Claude on 3 different computers in parallel (only one was Bifrost).
 One was an hour and a half with a toddler on my lap and one hand free.
 Another stretch happened during a family visit where I pulled out my phone occasionally (during quiet moments!) to review, approve, and guide Claude working on my home machine.

 That's the thing about GDD that's hard to explain in documentation: it's not about the AI writing code for you.
 It's about entering a collaborative flow where your judgment steers and the agent executes, and the methodology keeps both of you in sync and tangents organized.
 The framework improved *itself* during this build — observations became skills, friction became automation, and the housekeeping got tuned through use.